 - Ability of the applicant to match the funds requested and to complete the proposed work, maintain the property, administer the grant funds, and develop programs to sustain and interpret the property.

-Multi-phased projects may apply for funding for three consecutive years not to exceed $500,000 during this three-year period.
+Organizational multi-phased projects may apply for funding for three consecutive years not to exceed $500,000 during a three-year period.
 Organizations receiving funding of $250,000 or above are not eligible to re-apply for three years.
-Reapplication may only be made for a new project that demonstrates its importance or benefits beyond the achievements of the earlier project.
+Reapplication is possible for a new project that demonstrates its importance or benefits beyond the achievements of the previous project.

 Guiding Criteria for All Applicants and Applications

 - The historic significance of the property to be assisted and evidence of community support.

 - The need for funding and the urgency of the project or the long-term objectives or impact of the project.

 - Increased cultural and/or economic impact for the community.

 - Involvement of collaborations and partnerships that leverage additional public and private investment.